.webp)

 “Saw your CEO's interview about expanding into the EU - teams in that phase often run into challenges with multi-currency revenue recognition.
 That’s exactly what we solve.”

-That kind of message resonates because it’s not generic - it’s the result of applying the best cold email strategy to reflect a company’s exact moment in time.
+That kind of message resonates because it’s not generic - it’s the result of applying a good cold email strategy to reflect a company’s exact moment in time.

 Using platforms like Clay (yes, it’s truly the best), you can combine data sources to build rich, timely context for each contact.
 Then AI helps you write personalized openers that feel like they were crafted by hand (but you will still need that human touch expertise).